Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank changes the survivors' field of views.
+		// The Super Tank changes the survivors' vision.
 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor's vision changes.
 		// - "Vision Range"
 		// - "Vision Range Chance"